-The model, illustrated in Figure 2, includes five types of agents: insurance customers, insurers, reinsurers, shareholders, and catastrophe bonds.
-Customers buy insurance coverage and pay premiums.
+pay premiums.
 Insurance firms may obtain reinsurance from either traditional reinsurance companies or catastrophe bonds.
 Insurance and reinsurance contracts oblige the customer (or the insurer obtaining reinsurance) to make regular premium payments, but entitle them to claim reimbursements for covered damages under certain conditions.

 Insurance and reinsurance firms (discussed in more detail below) are the core of the model.
 Most of the decision making capacity in the model lies with them.
-They consult risk models to support their decision making and pay dividends to shareholders when they make profits.
+They consult risk models to support their decision making.
+They further pay dividends to shareholders.